samiazar/DynamicView/ReadMe.md

 ## onClick
 In each view you can define onClick event.
+Also you can add multiple action on each view by divide each one of them with "|".
+For example onClick = "Toast|StartActivity" shows a toast and then start a activity that you defined.

  - Start Another Activity:
  if you want to on perform click goes to another activity you must